HoangLa95/qualitedevs2/PSs/ps1.md

 Files whose names start with a `.` are hidden files (they do not appear when using a file manager).
 These are often configuration files.

 To display hidden files in a file manager, you can usually press {kbd}`Ctrl` + {kbd}`H` (for 'Hidden').
 The `.git` directory you see in your project contains Git's internal configuration files.
-It is important not to modify this folder, as it manages the tracking and history of your repository.
-Additionally, this folder is natively ignored by Git.
+It is important not to modify this directory, as it manages the tracking and history of your repository.
+Additionally, this directory is natively ignored by Git.
 :::

 6. Write the name of the executable `hello-world` in `.gitignore`.